Critical thinking training: from basics to reliable strategies you can use

 - solve 17 × 24

 If you got so far, critical thinking is a subject of great interest to you.
-You should know we only covered a few basics and there is so much more to say about it.
+But we only covered a few basics and there is so much more to say about it.
 If you really want to become an ideal critical thinker and reap the great benefits of being one, read more on the subject.
 You can start with the reference list.
-Talk with people who are interested about it.
-But also, check the available choices in your area for critical thinking training.
-There is nothing better than to have a person guiding you through the process of thinking better and smarter.
+Talk with people who are interested about it and find a person to guide you through the process of thinking better and smarter.

 - The Foundation for Critical Thinking – www.criticalthinking.org